The Morris House Hotel

 FOR BUSINESS TRAVELERS:

 The Morris House Hotel offers the luxuries of top tier hospitality with the comforts of a boutique hotel.
-While traveling for business, unwind in one of our 17 rooms and enjoy an evening cocktail at our cozy French bar.
+While traveling for business, unwind in one of our 17 rooms and feel free to use our historic library or the Reynold’s room to connect with your clients.
 Our complimentary wireless Internet, printing and fax options can help you stay connected while you recharge.
 With our continental breakfast, afternoon tea and cookies, endless fresh brewed coffee, and our helpful staff, we will be sure to take care of you during your stay with us.

 FOR HOSPITAL PATIENTS AND VISITORS: